-Based also on the above criteria, the Sugar Corporation of Puerto Rico is not a component unit of the Authority and in accordance with Act.
-No. 189 named "Law of the Transfer of Assets and Liabilities for Negotiations of the Sugar Corporation and the Puerto Rico Land Authority", of September 5, 1996, is in the process of liquidation.
+Based also on the above criteria, the Sugar Corporation of Puerto Rico is not a component unit of the Authority and in accordance with Law No. 189 named "Law of the Transfer of Assets and Liabilities for Negotiations of the Sugar Corporation and the Puerto Rico Land Authority", of September 5, 1996, is in the process of liquidation.
+Separate financial statements, on a liquidation basis, are prepared for the Sugar Corporation of Puerto Rico.